 We’re talking about an obligatory autoship and as you may well know, we hate those things.

 Cuurs Other Secrets

 The Cuur Plan includes three secrets.
 They include the Cuur supplement, a healthy diet, and proper exercise.

 Who is to say (especially without published research findings) that weight loss is not coming mostly from improved diet and exercise?
-Apparently these secrets are not enough to keep weight off for any extended period of time.
+Apparently, these secrets are not enough to keep weight off for an extended period of time.

-The Cuur website recommends, Once you have obtained your weight loss goals with proper supplementation, diet and exercise, you can simply reduce the serving size of CUUR (1-2 capsules per day) to assist you in maintaining your desired weight.
+The website recommends, once you have obtained your weight loss goals with proper supplementation, diet, and exercise, you can simply reduce the serving size of CUUR (1-2 capsules per day) to assist you in maintaining your desired weight.